rjmags1/slack-clone/docs/design.md

 Hubs represent the platform clients and the Realtime Service communicate with each other with.
 Clients and the Realtime Service can call named methods on each other, and clients can subscribe to Realtime Service events.
 These events and methods live in Hubs.
 This project will start out with two hubs: NotificationHub and MessageHub.

-A Connection is a persistent duplex connection (usually on top of WebSockets but SignalR provides other options) between a piece of client software and the Realtime Service over which they call each others methods and use server events.
+A Connection is a persistent duplex connection (usually on top of WebSockets but SignalR provides other options) between a piece of client software (such as a web browser) and the Realtime Service over which they call each others methods and use server events.
 A user may have multiple clients connected to the Realtime Service on its behalf, and SignalR handles most of the complexity associated with operations such as ensuring a message sent by a user on one client shows up on all their other open clients, or closing all client connections associated with a user when that user logs out on one of its clients.
 Each Connection can can be associated with one of each Hub type.

 Groups represent groups of Connections between clients and the Realtime Service.
 In SignalR servers groups can be created, destroyed, and have members added and removed.
 Each workspace channel and direct message conversation for which there is at least one active member online that is signed into that workspace will correspond to an active Group instance in the Realtime Service.